Mapusaga, American Samoa: History

+By 1920, the Latter Day Saints mission had secured 22 acres of land in Mapusaga and leased an additional 386 acres to operate a farm.
+This farm was utilized to teach boys agricultural practices and to generate income for the mission through the cultivation and sale of copra.
+Both the mission and its missionaries were exempt from personal taxation, a status shared by missionaries of all other faiths at the time.
+Tax assessments were conducted in each district by a board comprising the Secretary of Native Affairs, the District Governor, and county chiefs.
+In the Western District, the tax was established at either 150 pounds of copra per taxpayer or $11.34 USD in cash.
+Additionally, the district imposed a special school tax of $1.80 USD per person and proposed an extra road tax of $6 USD per individual.
+Governor Warren Terhune vetoed the proposed road tax, considering it excessive.
+John Q. Adams, the head of the Mormon Mission in Mapusaga, objected to the school tax levied on Mapusaga residents and contested the taxes imposed on young men from Western Samoa attending the school, arguing that they should only be required to pay $5 USD each.
+Despite presenting his arguments twice, the non-Mormon matai in the district rejected his proposals.
+Subsequently, Adams appealed to Senator Reed Smoot of Utah, expressing concerns over what he termed “unjust and unreasonable taxation” affecting the residents of Mapusaga.

-American Samoa Community College (ASCC) was established in Fagatogo in July 1970.
+In July 1970, the American Samoa Community College (ASCC) was established in Fagatogo.
 The freshman class at ASCC had just 131 enrolled students.
 It moved permanently to its current location in September 1974 when they took over the former facilities of Mapusaga High School.
 In 1979, the U.S. Economic Development Administration provided a grant to the college which covered the construction of five new modern structures for science, vocational training, the fine arts, and nursing.
 The college also added a cafe and gym.
 A new library was constructed at the college in 2003.

 Le Faleo'o Samoan Cultural Center was dedicated on February 1, 2020, in Mapusaga Fou.
 It is the first and the only living museum in American Samoa.